 Market risks relating to the Company's operations result primarily from changes in interest rates and changes in foreign currency exchange rates.
 The Company is exposed to market risk related to changes in interest rates and selectively uses derivative financial instruments, including forward contracts and swaps, to manage these risks.
-During 2009, the Company entered into two \$40 million one-year forward interest rate swaps effective October 5, 2009, to hedge some of its exposure to variability in future LIBOR-based interest payments on variable rate debt.
 During 2010, the Company entered into a \$60 million one-year amortizing forward interest rate swap effective October 5, 2010.
+This interest rate swap expired in October 2011.
 All derivative instruments are reported on the balance sheet at fair value.
 The derivative instrument is designated as a cash flow hedge and the gain or loss on the derivative is deferred in accumulated other comprehensive income until recognized in earnings with the underlying hedged item.
 See further discussion in "Management's Discussion and Analysis - Market Risk Analysis" regarding the Company's market risks.